seek-oss/seek.automation.phantom/README.md

 ## Installation

-Phantom is self-hosted service.
-This means you can either install it, or run it as console app, by just double clicking it.
+Phantom is a self-hosted service.
+This means you can either install it, or run it as a console app, by just double clicking it.

 To install this service run the following command: